aecacs/tf-workshop/README.md

 ***

 ## Review
-This is all well and good but, we're still dragging the habits of the old data center into the modern cloud.
-To remedy that, check back to see Phase 4, a.k.a. - **The _modern approach_ to deployments**.
+This is all well and good but we're still dragging the habits of the old data center into the modern cloud.
+To remedy that, check back to see **The _modern approach_ to deployments**.

 The modern approach will decrease complexity, increase security, and make (normally) complex deployments easier than you might think.
 Stay tuned...